 Hemlock, Canadian (Tsuga canadensis) Native

-A most graceful evergreen, softer appearing than spruces and pines...requires good garden soil and will grow in complete shade or in sun...can be sheared into a hedge or left alone it will reach 50 ft. tall and 30 ft. wide in the home landsape...two trees planted in shade at Nickolay middle school have averaged 12 inches of annual growth.
+A most graceful evergreen, softer appearing than spruces and pines...requires good garden soil and will grow in complete shade or in sun...can be sheared into a hedge or left alone it will reach 50 ft. tall and 30 ft. wide in the home landscape...two trees planted in shade at Nikolay middle school in Cambridge have averaged 12 inches of annual growth.

 Pine, Eastern White (Pinus strobis) Native